Obergefell v. Hodges: Dobbs v. Jackson Women's Health Organization (2022)

 In Dobbs v.
-Jackson Women's Health Organization, the majority opinion overruled Roe v.
-Wade, and held that the right to privacy does not extend to that of abortion on the criteria from Washington v.
-Glucksberg that a right must be "deeply rooted in the Nation's history", and abortion was considered a crime, a view that some historians argued is incomplete.
+Jackson Women's Health Organization (2022), the majority opinion overruled Roe v.
+Wade (1973), and held that the right to privacy does not extend to that of abortion on the criteria from Washington v.
+Glucksberg (1997) that a right must be "deeply rooted in the Nation's history", and abortion was considered a crime, a view that some historians argued is incomplete.
 For the majority, Justice Samuel Alito responded to the dissenting's concerns, saying that the ruling would not affect other substantive due process cases.
 In his concurring opinion, Justice Clarence Thomas, a dissenter in Obergefell, urged the court to revisit this case, since Dobbs overruled the fundamental right to privacy as unenumerated right implied in Roe and cast doubt over substantive due process.
 The dissenting opinion, which criticized the majority for rejecting stare decisis and overruling precedents dating back to Griswold v.
-Connecticut, responded, "Either the majority does not really believe in its own reasoning.
+Connecticut (1965), responded, "Either the majority does not really believe in its own reasoning.
 Or if it does, all rights that have no history stretching back to the mid-19th century are insecure.
 Either the mass of the majority's opinion is hypocrisy, or additional constitutional rights are under threat.
 It is one or the other."Dobbs v.
 Jackson Women's Health Organization, No. 19–1392, slip op. at 5 (U.S. June 24, 2022) (Breyer, Sotomayor, and Kagan, JJ., dissenting).

+Department of State v.
+Muñoz (2024)

+In Department of State v.
+Muñoz (2024), the Supreme Court held that a "citizen does not have a fundamental liberty interest in her noncitizen spouse being admitted to the country."
+In her dissenting opinion, Justice Sotomayor criticised the majority for using the "history and tradition" test established in Washington v.
+Glucksberg (1997), saying that Obergefell had rejected application of the Glucksberg test to the "fundamental rights" of "marriage and intimacy".

+Ermold v.
+Davis (2025)

+In Ermold v.
+Davis (2025), the legal conflict centered on former Rowan County, Kentucky, Clerk Kim Davis's refusal to issue marriage licenses to same-sex couples.
+She was ruled to be personally liable for her refusal to issue licenses and ordered to pay $100,000 to the affected couple.
+Davis appealed the monetary penalty to the Sixth Circuit Court of Appeals but lost.
+Davis petitioned for a writ of certiorari from the U.S. Supreme Court, specifically asking it to revisit and overturn Obergefell.
+The Supreme Court declined the petition without comment.